yunpeng-shi/CEMP/README.md

 ## Implementation of CEMP

-The demo code uses the following function for implementing CEMP:
+The demo code in each group folder uses the following function for implementing CEMP:
 ```
 CEMP(Ind, RijMat, parameters)
 ```